 Sand the Hardwood Pieces

 With the three pieces of hardwood cut, sand the sides and edges of the three pieces so that they are as smooth as possible.
 Pay special attention to the rounded edges of the two circular pieces.
 Smooth out any possible rough spots, as they'll cause a bit of a problem with the next step.Continue to 4 of 10 below.

 Rounding the Edges

-With the three hardwood pieces sanded thoroughly, we'll turn our attention to rounding over the edges of the three pieces of hardwood.
+With the three hardwood pieces sanded thoroughly, turn your attention to rounding over the edges of the three pieces of hardwood.

-Set up a router in your router table with a 3/8" radius round over bit equipped with a bearing tip.
-As we'll be rounding one-half of each board at a time, adjust the depth of cut so that the bottom of the cutting head is just beneath table level.
+Set up a router in your router table with a 3/8" radius round-over bit equipped with a bearing tip.
+As you'll be rounding one-half of each board at a time, adjust the depth of cut so that the bottom of the cutting head is just beneath table level.
 Check the cut with a piece of scrap stock.

 After rounding over both sides of the three pieces, sand the rounded edges by hand with progressively finer grits of sandpaper until all three pieces are smooth.Continue to 5 of 10 below.

 05 of 10